 SUPER HANDLING All-WHEEL DRIVE

 SH-AWD is more than just a sure-footed system to improve traction; it is a torque-vectoring setup that constantly routes torque to all four wheels.
 Not only is power routed to the front and rear wheels, but left and right as well, improving both steering input and stability.

 Under the Hood

-The 2016 Acura TLX is available with a choice of three distinct drivetrains: a 2.4-liter 4-cylinder front-drive with an 8-speed dual-clutch automatic transmission, and a 3.5-liter V6 with a 9-speed automatic and either front-drive or all-wheel drive.
+Acura’s 2017 TLX is available with a choice of three distinct drivetrains: a 2.4-liter 4-cylinder front-wheel drive (FWD) with an 8-speed dual-clutch automatic transmission, and a 3.5-liter V6 with a 9-speed automatic and either FWD or all-wheel drive (AWD).
 The 4-cylinder model feels light on its feet and has ample power for a car in this class.
 The V6 is even more muscular without a huge fuel-economy penalty and benefits from advanced gas-saving technologies such as cylinder deactivation and idle stop/start.
 The 4-cylinder offers plenty of performance and the V6 returns commendable fuel economy, so it’s a close call but, everything considered, unless you really need all-wheel drive to deal with bad weather, for most people we’d recommend the 4-cylinder version.

 206 horsepower @ 6,800 rpm

 EPA city/highway fuel economy: 21/34 mpg (FWD), 21/31 mpg (AWD) Note: Due to changes in EPA testing to more effectively reflect real-world conditions, some 2017 models show slightly lower fuel-economy scores than their 2016 versions.